 Or, are you really enjoying your freedom and having a blast meeting and dating different people?

-It’s important to be clear about what you truly desire, matter what you are desiring when it comes to having a relationship.
+It’s important to be clear about what you truly desire, it matters what you are desiring when it comes to having a relationship.

 Knowing what you truly want allows you to communicate that when you’re meeting new people or dating online.
 Just make sure to honor what it is you want, especially if you want to find your soulmate.